Victor Anomah Ngu

-Victor Anomah Ngu (1926–2011) was a Cameroonian professor, researcher and one time Minister of Public Health.

-The Professor became famous after inventing VANHIVAX (see Lachenal 2017), a vaccine he affirmed is an immunological solution in the treatment of HIV/AIDS.
+Victor Anomah Ngu (1 February 1926 – 14 June 2011) was a Cameroonian professor, researcher and one-time Minister of Public Health.
+He became famous after inventing VANHIVAX (see Lachenal 2017), a vaccine he affirmed is an immunological solution in the treatment of HIV/AIDS.

+In 1960, he married Nigerian artist and teacher Etso Ugbodaga-Ngu.

-He died at the Yaoundé University Teaching Hospital, CHU, after a protracted illness on 14 June 2011.
+Ngu died at Yaoundé University Teaching Hospital, CHU, after a protracted illness on 14 June 2011.

-Education
+Early years and education

+Victor Anomah Ngu was born on 1 February 1926 in Buea, Cameroon.

-After passing his secondary school days at the prestigious St. Joseph's College, Sasse, Buea Cameroon]; he moved to the University of Ibadan (1948–1950), St Mary’s Hospital Medical School and the University of London (1951–1954).
+After passing his secondary school days at the prestigious St. Joseph's College, Sasse, Buea, Cameroon; he moved to the University of Ibadan (1948–1950), St Mary’s Hospital Medical School and the University of London (1951–1954).